Skip to main content

 • Total rise: measure from the finished floor at the bottom to the finished floor at the top.
 Include carpet, tile, or hardwood thickness.
 Common residential values: 96 (8 ft), 108 (9 ft), 120 (10 ft).

 • Rise: the per-step vertical.
-7 inches is the comfort standard.
-The IRC maximum is 7¾"; stairs designed right at the max often feel steep.
+7 inches is the residential comfort standard.
+Per IRC 2021 R311.7.5.1, the maximum is 7¾"; stairs designed right at that limit often feel steep.
+Local jurisdictions may apply different editions or amendments — confirm with your building department.

 • Run: the per-step horizontal (a.k.a. tread depth in IRC language).
-10 inches is the IRC minimum.
-11 inches is common for residential; commercial + public stairs often run 12 inches.
+Per IRC 2021 R311.7.5.2, the residential minimum is 10".
+11" is common for residential; commercial and public stair codes often specify 12".
+Confirm the edition in force in your jurisdiction.

 What the outputs mean

 Stringer length is the diagonal — order your stringer lumber at this length plus a few inches for attachment.
 A standard 16-foot 2x12 covers most 9-foot residential stairs.
-2×Rise + Run is the ergonomic check; if this number falls outside 24–26 inches, the stairs may feel awkward even if code-compliant.
+2×Riser height + Tread depth is the ergonomic check; if this number falls outside 24–26 inches, the stairs may feel awkward even when the dimensions stay within IRC minimums.

 Standard mount vs. flush mount — and why it changes the stringer math